meta-introspector/handle-stale-discussions/README.md

 # "Handle Stale Discussions" Action for Github Action

-This Github action checks the answerable discussions when an answer is proposed with keyword `@bot proposed-answer`.
-If the expected reaction is received on the proposed answer, discussions is marked answered and closed, otherwise a label `attention` is added for further traction.
-In case of no reaction on proposed answer for 7 days, a reminder is sent to discussion author to provide his response.
-In absence of response after next 4 days, discussion is closed as being stale.
+This Github action checks the **answerable discussions** in your repository for an answer with the keyword `@bot proposed-answer`.
+If a positive reaction (thumbsup, laughing, rocket, heart, hooray) is received on the proposed answer, the discussion is marked answered and closed.
+Otherwise if a negative reaction (thumbsdown, confused) is added, a label (`attention` by default) is added so the discussion can gain attention from the repository maintainers.
+In case of no reaction on proposed answer for 7 days, a reminder is sent to discussion author to provide their response.
+If there is still no response after 4 days, the discussion will close as being stale.

 ## Terminologies